CHT2520-web-prog/laravel-starter/README.md

 ## Step 1 - Create an assignment repository

--   Look for the 'Use this template' button and then select 'Create a new repository'.
+-   Look for the green 'Use this template' button in the top-left of this page and select 'Create a new repository'.
 You should be taken to a new page.
     -   Enter a name for your repository e.g. _assignment1_
     -   Under 'Choose visibility', make the repository private.
 It's important to make the repo private.
 You don't want someone else copying your work!
     -   Finally select 'Create repository'.
 A repository will be created for you.